naveenraj1211/NaveenLearningFolder/README.md

 # NaveenLearningFolder
-This respo will contains all the learning contents
+This repo will contains all the learning contents

+ stuffes related to java, automation testing, tools, IDE shortcuts